grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 Once you have selected granularity, then use the forward or back arrows to move forward or backward in time.

-If your granularity is in mon
+If your granularity is in monnths

 >[!NOTE]
 >
 >Once you select a particular month or week make sure to select Apply Selection to make sure your selection takes effect.

-.